top of page

 Py-GC-MS calibration standards

-Tailored Py-GC-MS calibration standards designed specifically for quantitative pyrolysis gas chromatography mass spectrometry analysis.
-Our single-polymer and 7 & 14 polymer kit standards offer precise concentration control from 1.0 µg/mg to 50 µg/mg, enabling reliable calibration curve development.
+EasyPyCal is our series of tailored Py-GC-MS calibration standards designed specifically for quantitative pyrolysis gas chromatography mass spectrometry analysis.
+Our single-polymer and 6 & 12 polymer kit standards offer precise concentration control from 1.0 µg/mg to 50 µg/mg, enabling reliable calibration curve development.
 Each standard features sieved microplastic fragments (<50 µm) ensuring consistent particle homogeneity across sample aliquots.
 All standards include matching blank controls for accurate baseline correction and comprehensive certificates of analysis with full traceability data.
 Available in 0.15 g, 0.5 g and 1.0 g formats, each sample provides multiple runs.

 Neat polymer powder